Capture the universal synchronised sunrise and sunset this equinox

 Dawn choristers – rise to the occasion!
 Night owls – venture out!

-The shot here was taken at autumn equinox from the deck of a Brittany Ferry in the Bay of Biscay by Megan Walker of ORCA www.orca.org.uk – just before a probably cloud-obscured sunset.
+The shot here was taken at southward equinox 2024 from the deck of a Brittany Ferry in the Bay of Biscay by Megan Walker of ORCA – just before a probably cloud-obscured sunset.
 The previous blog explains:

-At equinox the sun will glide below Atlantic, Pacific, Indian, Arctic or Antarctic horizons: it will be the same image, the same (solar) time, the same due westerly direction.
+At equinox the sun will rise from or glide below Atlantic, Pacific, Indian, Arctic or Antarctic horizons: it will be the same image, the same (solar) time, the same due easterly or westerly direction.
 It accompanies Seamus Heaney’s encapsulation of EQ’s inspiration and purpose perfectly:

 EQ stems from and pays into a big simple truth

-Before you put that note in the diary, here are four important points, already flagged up, to remember:
+Before you put that note in the diary, here are five important points, already flagged up, to remember:

 -